-OperaA fast and efficient web browser, a VPN, and a PDF reader, all available in a software package known as Opera.
+OperaA fast and efficient web browser, with built-in VPN and PDF reader, all available with a single click.

 3. Change Adobe security settings

-- Open Acrobat Reader > go to Edit > select Preferences…
+- Open Acrobat Reader, go to Edit, and select Preferences…

-- Go to the Security (Enhanced) tab > uncheck the box next to Enable Protected mode at startup > click OK
+- Go to the Security (Enhanced) tab, uncheck the box next to Enable Protected mode at startup, and click OK.

 - Close Acrobat Reader and try to see if this fixed the browser issue.